theupshift/chrdev/posts/2020-07-21-Simple-email-trick-to-manage-your-newsletters.md

 ## Using an email alias

-When signing up to newsletter I always use the following email pattern:
+When I sign up to newsletters I always use the following email pattern:

 ```
 [username]+newsletter@...